 Residential real estate is likely to fare far better than the commercial real estate sector.
 Sometimes, you have to take advantage of these market disruptions to see that many investors will pump the brakes on investing out of fear and other illogical emotional reasons, while others see the opportunity of having access to more real estate inventory, possibly better pricing, and still historically low-interest rates.

-- The San Francisco Bay Area had the highest year-over-year growth rate at a gain of 31.8 percent over last January.
+- The San Francisco Bay Area had the highest year-over-year gain of 35.0 percent from March 2020.

-- The Central Coast recorded a growth of 19.9 percent.
+- The Central Coast region posted the year-over-year sales gain, with a growth rate of 31.8 percent.

-- Southern California (13.5 percent) region also remained strong and experienced double-digit, year-over-year sales increases.
+- The Far North region also remained strong and experienced double-digit, year-over-year sales growth of 26.1 percent.

-- Nine counties experienced a sales decline at the beginning of 2021, with Yuba dropping the most from last year at 25.4 percent, followed by Glenn (-25 percent) and Merced (-22 percent).
+- Only seven counties either were unchanged or experienced a sales decline with Yuba dropping the most from a year ago by 25.3%.

 Median Home Price

-- Forty-seven of the 51 counties tracked by C.A.R. reported again in price on a year-over-year basis, with 40 of them increasing more than 10 percent.
+- All 51 counties tracked by C.A.R. reported a gain in median price on a year-over-year basis, with 45 of them increasing more than 10 percent.

-- Del Norte had the largest price growth of 75.8 percent in January.
+- Mono County had the largest price growth of 155.6 percent in March followed by Santa Barbara (66.7 percent).

 California Housing Supply